joes0451/Bundle_Util/ReadMe.txt

     All other options are in config.properties.
     If you want, you can create multiple versions of an option and uncomment the one you want to use for a particular project.

+    Changes to config.properties are automatically refreshed
+    so you don't have to restart the app.

 Project Home:
     Along with the Project Home directory it also stores